 English comprises of Guided Reading, Writing, and Spelling, Grammar and Punctuation and is taught through a core text linked to the half-term topic which enables learning to be cross curricular and relevant.

-In Mathematics teaching we use the Maths No Problem Mastery programme which is a structured approach and includes teacher input, guided practice and independent learning every day.
+In Mathematics teaching we use a Mastery approach which includes teacher input, guided practice and independent learning every day.
 The programme is designed to ensure continuity and progression across the year groups.

 Other subjects taught discreetly include Science, Computing, Religious Education, Physical Education, Personal Devleopment and Music.
 Subjects incorporated into the Topic Learning are History, Geography and Art & Design.